-

 units based locally.

-lost on operations
+based aircraft lost on operations

 Please help us find